Black00bob/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

-Zhang Xiu is a postgraduate.
+Zhang Xiu is a postgraduate student of mechanical engineering at Politecnico di Torino, Italy.
+His research interests are on kenematic and dynamic analysis of robotics.